How do you talk to your kids about the election?

 Nancy Friedman, a mother of two, said she was looking for what she could say to her 16-year-old daughter, and instead, it was her daughter who comforted her.

 "To Hillary, I love you.
-No one has ever been more qualified to be president than you," Rachel Friedman wrote on Facebook.
+No one has ever been more qualified to be president than you," Rachel Friedman, a high school junior, wrote on Facebook.
 "You embodied everything a candidate is supposed to be. ...
 Keep your head high Hillary, you cracked the glass ceiling and I have faith it will soon be shattered."

 Teaching kids to be 'gracious winners'